DHolmanCoding/python-template/README.md

-For each dependency you come across, make a determination on whether it is a core or development dependency, and add it to the pyproject.toml file from the command line using the following command, where the `-D` flag is to be used only for development dependencies.
+For each dependency you come across, make a determination on whether it is a core or development dependency, and add it to the pyproject.toml file from the command line using the following command, where the `--group dev` flag is to be used only for development dependencies.
 ```
-poetry add [-D] <name-of-dependency>
+poetry add [--group dev] <name-of-dependency>
 ```

 When you are ready to run your code and have added all your dependencies, you can perform a `poetry lock` in order to